 PFS Members are required to:

-- pay £1 in the event of the CII being wound up and there being a shortfall in assets.
-This is set out in the PFS Articles of Association.
+- Pay £1 in the event of the CII being wound up and there being a shortfall in assets as set out in the PFS Articles of Association

 Cancellation of membership